pessiv/pessiv.github.io/README.md

 of the important things.
 As of 13.05.2025 I do not have any custom software that would ruin your experience of following along with me in the writings of this thing, whatever this is (your guess is as good as mine).

+According to the documentation that github has available there is a really good support for mathematical expressions in the markdown world that this page completely exists in so there will not be a problem there.
+Very nice.
+My mathematics nerdouts will be very much accomodated for and that feels very nice because for this one thing microsoft does not behave like the cunt that it in actual objective reality is.

+$$
+\sum \pi
+$$